10 minute read

 Given the benefits of fully managed EDI it’s no wonder that more and more businesses are adopting this approach.
 In fact, fully managed EDI is set to become the new norm in the coming years.

-Far from being replaced by new technologies (as has been wrongly predicted by many over the years), EDI is now more crucial than ever to business processes.
+Far from being replaced by new technologies such as API (as has been wrongly predicted by many over the years), EDI is now more crucial than ever to business processes.
 While large industry players demand ever more detailed data from suppliers, many businesses are also looking to extend B2B message exchange automation across as much of their supply chain as possible, with Web EDI platforms now allowing even the smallest suppliers to send documents via EDI.
 In many countries, too, the use of EDI – particularly e-invoicing – is now being actively encouraged and even mandated by governments.
-Meanwhile the Covid-19 crisis has prompted many businesses to step up B2B integration efforts in order to improve supply chain sustainability.
+Meanwhile the Covid-19 crisis prompted many businesses to step up B2B integration efforts in order to improve supply chain sustainability.

 As the scope and popularity of EDI has grown, however, so has the effort and expertise required to set up and operate a successful EDI solution.
 As a result, while handling EDI in-house may still be possible for those businesses with a wealth of internal EDI expertise, for most organisations a full service approach via the cloud offers a more logical and futureproof solution.